MatiasDelorenzi/nestjs-users-crud-auth-cqrs/README.md

 ## Running the app

-create an .env file and complete the required variables before running this commands.
+create a .env file and complete the required variables before running this commands.
 Also make sure you have postgreSQL installed or run

 ```bash
 docker-compose --env-file .env up